-We know that in the world of hair dye, things can easily start to get a little bit complicated.
+We know that in the world of hair dye, things can easily start to get a little bit complicated, especially when it comes to terms like demi-permanent dye.
 There are so many different ways to dye hair nowadays: You can go the demi-permanent route, add highlights, lowlights, semi-permanent color, or permanent color.
 To clear things up about demi-permanent hair dye, in particular, we are breaking down the basics of this super common hair dye that can give some beautiful, glossy results.
-Read on for a quick primer on hair color’s lesser-known formula:

 Everything You Need to Know About Demi-Permanent Dye